shenyijiang7/shenyijiang7.github.io/_pages/about.md

 ======
 **University of California, Santa Barbara** *(2023.09 - 2027.06)*
 - Bachelor of Science (B.S.) in Statistics & Data Science
-- Bachelor of Arts (B.A.) in Economics & Accounting | CPA Candidate, Expected eligibility by Fall 2026
+- Bachelor of Arts (B.A.) in Economics & Accounting, CPA Candidate, Expected eligibility by Fall 2026

 📌 Skills & Interests